What is relationship anarchy?

 When, where, how, and by who did relationship anarchy get started?

 It’s unclear.
 Very few resources exist about relationship anarchy at this point, but it’s definitely a philosophy that’s recently evolved out of the polyamorous community.
-Two online sources about the “guidelines” of relationship anarchy come from an unknown contributor in New Zealand during the first decade of the 2000s and from Andi Nordgren, a Swedish queer person who developed their own ideas about RA through discussion on a blog around that same time.
+Andi Nordgren, a Swedish queer person, developed their own ideas about RA through discussion on a blog they ran during the early 2000s.
 (Andi discusses relationship anarchy in Deborah Anapol’s excellent Polyamory in the 21st Century: Love and Intimacy with Multiple Partners.)
 In the last couple years, more poly individuals have begun to explore the idea of relationship anarchy, but at this point, it’s a very new idea.